-What Is PAT Testing?
+What Is PAT Testing (Portable Appliance Testing)

 Portable Appliance Testing

-Although this is NOT a legal requirement, insurance companies and health & safety representatives will practically always insist that this be carried out.
-Employers have a legal responsibility and legal obligation under work regulations to ensure electrical safety in the workplace, as outlined by the Safety Executive (HSE) guidelines.
-Furthermore, it is YOUR responsibility to ensure that the electrical appliances in your environment are safe to use because you, your staff, colleagues, customers and visitors are all at risk if an appliance is not tested and is faulty.
-Regular testing helps to identify faulty appliances and prevent danger, reducing the risks of electrical hazards.
+Furthermore, it is YOUR responsibility, as well as that of YOUR COMPANY, to ensure that the electrical appliances in your environment are safe to use.
+This is because you, your staff, colleagues, customers, and visitors are all at risk if an appliance is not tested and is faulty.
+Regular testing helps identify faulty appliances and prevents danger, thereby reducing the risk of electrical hazards.
 User checks and visual checks are essential parts of ongoing safety procedures to maintain compliance and protect everyone from potential harm.

 Staying Safe While Working